oiroqueiro/portfolio/README.md

 ##### **Containerization**

 And, if all the technologies I had to explore, learn, and implement for my project were not enough, I decided that I should containerize my app.
 So I started to learn **Docker** since this is one of the most popular platforms.
 During my learning path, I was able to create a docker container with my Flask app, so I had one docker container with my portfolio working but I wanted to create all my whole project with containers.
-In the end, I finished with a docker network with 3 containers:
+In the end, I finished with a docker network with ~~3 containers~~ 4 containers:

 - The first one, and more important because has all the data, one PostgreSQL docker
 - The second one, if present, is the Elasticsearch docker for the searching functionality
-- The third one is my Flask app which has even the HTTP Server powered by [**Gunicorn**](https://gunicorn.org/)
+- The third one is my Flask app which has even the WSGI HTTP Server powered by [**Gunicorn**](https://gunicorn.org/)
+- The fourth is the real Web Server and Reverse Proxy, the [**Nginx**](https://www.nginx.com/) docker

 ##### **Deployment**

-(I am still working on this part)
+~~(I am still working on this part)~~

 As the last step of my project, I need to deploy it.
 During this path, I was working always with opensource or free-of-charge options (except the domain name that I had to pay) and the option I found that could work for me was the use of [**OCI**](https://www.oracle.com/es/cloud/), the **Oracle Cloud Infrastructure** that has one Free Tier (Always Free Services) which I could use for the deployment.

+The problem arose when I couldn't run all the containers, I could push my flask to the docker hub, but when I pulled it I faced a lot of problems with the architecture of the hardware.
+After a lot of tests and updates of my container (even though I tried to recompile everything for the new platform), I gave up and decided to try another VPS provider.

+This time I decided to go for a paid provider with a platform that I could manage without so many problems, the result was that after configuring a new Ubuntu Server in [**Ginernet**](https://ginernet.com/en/vps/), a Spanish provider (since I am based in Spain) with reasonable prices, I could deploy my website without problems.

+The new problems arrived when I tried to access my website from my Android mobile.
+The browser changes always the *HTTP* protocol to *HTTPS* which I didn't implement in my Flask app, so I changed my docker-compose and added the fourth container (Nginx) and now I need to configure the *HTTPS* protocol (I'm still working on this part)

-In addition to this, I created one [**Google Analytics**](https://analytics.google.com/) account to monitor and analyze my website.
+In addition to this, I created one [**Google Analytics**](https://analytics.google.com/) account to monitor and analyze my website, which is working fine.